g-h-0-S-t/twitter-forensics-toolkit/README.md

 # 𝕏 Forensics Toolkit

-Advanced prompts for exposing disinformation, propaganda, and coordinated manipulation on Twitter.
-Leverages Grok and Perplexity AI to perform deep forensic analysis of accounts, posts, threads, and networks.
+Advanced prompts for exposing disinformation, propaganda, and coordinated manipulation on 𝕏. Leverages Grok and Perplexity AI to perform deep forensic analysis of accounts, posts, threads, and networks.

 ## Forensic Capabilities